srgokribb/Rifdock-Total-Setup/README.md

     $ module load gcc/6.5.0
     $ which gcc
     ~/packages/gcc/bin/gcc
-- If you don't compile rifdock using GCC 5.x, 6.x, or 7.x, you can not install really working rifdock.
+- If you don't compile rifdock using GCC 5.x, 6.x, or 7.x, you cannot install really working rifdock.
-- You can install rifdock eventhough you do not change GCC version, you will eventually get "ASSERTION ERROR" when you try to use rifgen, one of the major executable in Rifdock.
+- You can install rifdock even though you do not change GCC version, you will eventually get "ASSERTION ERROR" when you try to use rifgen, one of the major executables in Rifdock.

 ### 3) Install re2c - Needed to run Ninja
 #### (1) Download re2c from downloading site (https://opensuse.pkgs.org/15.3/opensuse-oss-x86_64/re2c-1.0.3-1.18.aarch64.rpm.html).